danielmkarlsson/SuperClean/README.md

 # SuperClean
-A SuperCollider implementation of the Clean sampler for use _inside_ of SuperCollider itself.
+A SuperCollider implementation of the SuperClean sampler for use _inside_ of SuperCollider itself.

 ## Installation